kubernetes-sigs/cluster-api/docs/developer/releasing.md

 5. Get the pull request merged
 6. Switch to the release branch and update to pick up the commit.  (e.g. `git checkout release 0.x && git pull`).
-From there build and push the container images and fat manifest with `make all-push` (on the 0.1 release branch, we do `make docker-push`)
+From there build and push the container images and fat manifest with `REGISTRY="gcr.io/k8s-cluster-api" make all-push` (on the 0.1 release branch, we do `make docker-push`)
 7. Create a tag from this same commit `git tag 0.x.y` and push the tag to the github repository `git push origin 0.x.y`
 8. Create a release in github based on the tag created above